tetzank/homepage/content/posts/record-and-replay.md

 }
 {{< / highlight >}}

-This program does not compute anything at all but it has a simple bug which illustrates the benefits of being able to step backwards in the program execution flow.
+This program does not compute anything at all, but it has a simple bug which illustrates the benefits of being able to step backwards in the program execution flow.
 We compile it with the following command.

 ```